gpuweb/gpuweb/proposals/subgroups.md

 **TODO**: Can we expose a feature to require a specific subgroup size?
 No facility exists in Metal so it would have to be a separate feature.
-In SM6.8 (unreleased) HLSL adds a required wave size attribute for shaders.
+In SM6.6 HLSL adds a required wave size attribute for shaders.
 In Vulkan, pipelines can specify a required size between min and max using subgroup size control.
 This is a requested feature (see #3950).